 Office 365 for students

-As from half October Microsoft’s collaborative platform Office 365 will be available for students at Tilburg University.
+Microsoft’s collaborative platform Office 365 is available for students.
 You will be able to collaborate more easily with fellow students and/or staff at Tilburg University when you have various up-to-date applications and facilities at your disposal.

 Office 365 apps